 As the analysis involves location accuracy, this testing needs be performed with beacons that have a known location.
-The deployment of beacons for Technical Test T-5 will be used to generate the required data.
+Primarily, the deployment of beacons for Technical Test T-5 will be used to generate the required data, but anytime the actual position for a given beacon activation is available, this analysis may be performed.

 Each participant will collect specific data whenever MEOSAR data distribution procedures determine that new location data is for the same beacon event as existing data (see Annex E, sections 3.2.3 and III/B.4).
 The intent is to capture a "snap-shot" of the location data and processing status when new data for the same beacon event is received, and record this information for analysis.
-The data collected will include at the minimum the columns shown in Figure 5.15 below, which includes both inputs and results (results computed by embedded formulas have coloured cells).
+The input data collected will include at the minimum the columns shown in Figure 5.15 below and Table 5.7 provides notes on various input fields.
+Each record in the input data set represents a processing case where a redundant independent location was recorded and includes the data from the existing (previous) solution with which it was redundant.